-Volatile cost of shipping, unexpected delivery delays, and mistakes in import documentation are among the most critical challenges that importers continue to encounter in Nigeria.
-Nevertheless, importers ought to consult or engage import agents with the right expertise and pedigree of effectively resolving their commonest challenges.
+Nevertheless, importers ought to consult or engage import agents with the right expertise and pedigree to resolve their most typical challenges effectively.
 The following case study gives us a clearer picture of how these challenges could be resolved in a single transaction.

 For instance, company XYZ is a pharmaceutical distribution company based in Nigeria.
 They intend to import a container load of conventional antibiotics from China into Nigeria.
 How can they achieve this objective without being trapped by the costly challenges associated with the import processes?
 Or being exposed to unanticipated costs during and even after such transactions?